johnrjj/j-nft/README.md

-## John's ERC-721 NFC Token
+## John's ERC-721 NFC Token Contract

-Howdy, this is my repository for my very own ERC-721 non-fungible token.
+Howdy, this is my repository for my very own ERC-721 non-fungible tokens.

 The token contract is currently deployed on the Rinkelby testnet at the address `0xf04Ab4810b2DA6eCd6b67e9Cb929Ca38A5D12a34`.
 You can check it out on etherscan [here](https://rinkeby.etherscan.io/token/0xf04ab4810b2da6ecd6b67e9cb929ca38a5d12a34).